Top 5 Things Required For Cybersecurity Insurance Coverage

 Insurance companies have seen their clients experience an increase in ransomware and business emails becoming compromised in the past few years, resulting in them losing tremendous amounts of money.
 The insurance companies had to pay out on the coverage for these organizations that could have done better to prevent these attacks if the necessary precautions were taken.

 Why?
 Cottage Health System did not follow the terms of its policy, which included maintaining specific minimum risk controls.
-This was a condition in their coverage, in which they failed to uphold their part of the agreement.
+This was a condition in their coverage in which they failed to uphold their part of the agreement.
 Thus, Cottage Health System’s claim for cyber coverage was denied.
-All in all, the wrong steps were taken and the company did not take proper precautions to harden its network infrastructures.
+All in all, the wrong steps were taken, and the company did not take proper precautions to harden its network infrastructures.

 For a long time, the cyber insurance industry was rarely moving.
 It experienced continuous low popularity.
-However, in 2020 after the COVID pandemic, there was a dramatic increase in cyber-attacks.
-Cyber-attacks can be multiple things, but it’s known primarily as malicious maneuvers targeting computer networks, infrastructures, smartphones, or personal computer devices in order to access protected information.
+However, in 2020, after the COVID pandemic, there was a dramatic increase in cyber-attacks.
+Cyber-attacks can be multiple things, but they’re known primarily as malicious maneuvers targeting computer networks, infrastructures, smartphones, or personal computer devices in order to access protected information.
 Many people worked from home during the pandemic, so more people were using their computers on their home networks.
 Thus, more cyber-attacks resulted as well, and the numbers are still climbing today.

 In “23 Terrifying Cyber Attack Statistics to Know in 2022”, it was reported that around 2,200 cyber-attacks happen each day.
 Cyber-attacks can be extremely detrimental to companies.
 Private/valuable information can be leaked and networks can be brought down, leading to possible lawsuits as well as losing millions of dollars in settlements and damage control.